 Swiss Army Knife Style Key Holder

 This works like a swiss army knife with your keys folding into the holder.
 Each holder is designed to have an equal number of keys at each end.
-The center bolt keeps the keys from crossing onto each other.
-You can fit as many keys as you want on this, just have to get a long enough bolt.
+The center bolt keeps the keys from crossing onto each other (you can remove it if you want).
+Fit as many keys as you want, you will just need a long enough set of bolts.

 - PETG, HTPLA, or ABS are preferred.
 Anything stronger works too.
 PLA may be too weak for regular use.

 (If you don't know what a knurl is then look at the pictures.
 You can buy them in packages online.
 Check image for knurl dimensions needed)

 Measuring the thickness of the keys you want to put into the key holder + 7mm will give you the length of bolt needed.